-Thornton Tomasetti provided structural design and construction support services including connection design, delivery of a Tekla model and erection engineering services for the new Barclays Center, home of the NBA Brooklyn Nets.
+Thornton Tomasetti provided structural and façade design and construction engineering including connection design, delivery of a Tekla model and erection engineering for the LEED Silver Barclays Center, the new home of the NBA Brooklyn Nets.
 The design-build project features 18,103 seats, 101 suites and an ice floor for hockey and other events.
 The steel superstructure consists of two levels of concourses and two levels of suites.
-The project is designed to achieve LEED Silver certification.

-Thornton Tomasetti designed the 135,000-square-foot long-span steel superstructure that supports the new surface.
-The new structure spans over the arena roof below, supported only at the perimeter trusses and at the main tied arches below.
+Thornton Tomasetti designed the 135,000-square-foot, long-span steel superstructure that supports the new surface.
+This superstructure spans over the arena roof below, supported only at the perimeter trusses and at the main tied arches below.
 An air gap between the two surfaces ranging from four to fifteen feet allows for significant noise reduction while also elevating the sedum surface to be visible from the street level.

 Thornton Tomasetti worked closely with the steel fabricator and erector during the design phase to develop a lightweight structure that could be erected with minimal disruption to the arena’s busy sports and events schedule.